 The ALEKS Math Assessment ensures students' readiness for particular math, statistics, and chemistry courses at Penn State.
 Since these courses are demanding, it is important for students to begin in the course most likely to lead to success.
+Students will not be permitted to take a course unless they have demonstrated readiness.
+After completing the initial assessment, students who wish to improve their skills may use the included learning modules.

 Many science, engineering, and health-focused programs require CHEM 110.
 CHEM 110 is a rigorous course involving significant mathematical manipulation and algebra proficiency.
 Chemistry placement will be based on previous exposure to chemistry in high school, the results of any honors or AP chemistry exams, and performance on the ALEKS Math Assessment.